-- 4.2.1.
+4.2.1.
 The guidance under which this strategy is put forward comes from a variety of different places.
-Principally, however, the requirement to produce an annual Treasury Management Strategy is set out in the latest CIPFA Code of Practice on Treasury Management published in 2011.
+Principally, however, the requirement to produce an annual Treasury Management Strategy is set out in the CIPFA Code of Practice on Treasury Management published in 2011 and recently updated in 2017.
 There is, in addition, a further requirement arising from the Local Government Act 2003 (Section 15) to produce an investment strategy as part of the wider Treasury Strategy.
 This is set out below at paragraph 4.6.
-Finally, the Commissioner's treasury advisor's Arlingclose Ltd have provided some advice about possible future trends in interest rates and advice on best practice in relation to the format of the TMSS. - 4.3.
-Resources and the Current Treasury Position - 4.3.1.
+Finally, the Commissioner's treasury advisor's Arlingclose Ltd have provided some advice about possible future trends in interest rates and advice on best practice in relation to the format of the TMSS.

+4.3.
+Resources and the Current Treasury Position

+- 4.3.1.
 Treasury Management activity is driven by the complex interaction of expenditure and income flows, but the core drivers within the Commissioner's balance sheet are the underlying need to borrow to finance its capital programme, as measured by the capital financing requirement (CFR), which is explored in detail in section 4.5 of this report, and the level of reserves and balances.
 In addition, day to day fluctuations in cash-flows due to the timing of grant and council tax receipts and out-going payments to employees and suppliers have an impact on treasury activities and accordingly are modelled in detail.
 The Commissioner's level of debt and investments is linked to the above elements, but market conditions, interest rate expectations and credit risk considerations all influence the Commissioner's strategy in determining exact borrowing and lending activity. - 4.3.2.
-The estimated treasury position at 31/3/2015 and for the following financial years are summarised below:
+The estimated treasury position at 31st March 2018 and for the following financial years are summarised below:

-Estimated Treasury Position Estimate Estimate Estimate Estimate

-2015/16 2016/17 2017/18 2018/19

-£m £m £m £m

-External Borrowing 0 0 0 0

-PWLB - fixed rate at start of year

-Interest Payments 0 0 0 0

-Investments (average) 17.755 9.721 4.506 3.760

-Interest Receipts 0.125 0.100 0.52 0.65
+Estimated Treasury Position Estimate 2018/19 £m Estimate 2019/20 £m Estimate 2020/21 £m Estimate 2021/22 £m External Borrowing - PWLB - at start of year 0.000 0.000 0.000 9.000 Interest Payments 0.000 0.000 0.000 0.254 Investments (average) 18.026 14.154 9.043 5.861 Interest Receipts 0.075 0.060 0.045 0.020